 Figure 1.48: Value counts of cleaned MARRIAGE feature

 We've now accomplished a lot of exploration and cleaning of the data.
 We will do some more advanced visualization and exploration of the financial history features, that come after this in the DataFrame, later.
+First we’ll consider the meaning of the EDUCATION feature, a categorical feature in our data set.

+Save your progress from this exercise as follows:

+df_clean_2.to_csv('../Data/df_clean_2_01.csv', index=False)

 Deep Dive: Categorical Features